The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Summarizing discussion

-Nevertheless, Siegrist {\it et al.}\ demonstrated the possibility to fine-tune localization in GeSb$_2$Te$_4$ by annealing.
-In this approach, geometry and composition can be kept constant.
-Thus, future experiments with enhanced precision and accuracy of the $\sigma(T)$ data will very likely yield valuable information on the MIT in disordered systems.
-At the current stage, however, one related question on GeSb$_2$Te$_4$ is still completely open: To what extent will percolation effects arising from inhomogeneities on the grain size scale mask the generic behavior of homogeneous disordered materials?
+Nevertheless, Refs.\ \onlinecite{Sie.etal.11} and \onlinecite{Vol.etal.15} demonstrated the possibility to fine-tune localization in GeSb$_2$Te$_4$ by annealing.
+In this approach, various preparation parameters, in particular the composition, can be kept constant.
+Thus, future such experiments with enhanced precision and accuracy of the $\sigma(T)$ measurements will very likely yield further valuable information on the MIT in disordered systems.
+At the current stage, however, one related question on GeSb$_2$Te$_4$ is still completely open: To what extent do percolation effects arising from inhomogeneities on the grain size scale caused by segregation mask the generic behavior of homogeneous disordered solids?

-It is alarming that the interpretation problems described above are not specific to the reanalyzed GeSb$_2$Te$_4$ measurements, as was demonstrated in Sect.\ IV.
-Therein, $\sigma(T)$ data from the literature on six different materials were reconsidered.
-In all these cases, the inspection of $w(T)$ curve sets showed that the interpretation in the respective references is not conclusive: